locka99/cpp-to-rust-book/09_features_compared/strings.md

 ### Raw strings

+A raw string is a convenience for strings that contain backslashes, quotes etc. that you don't want to have to escape out.

-A raw string is a Unicode string starting with `r"` and ending in `"` for when you don't want to escape characters like quotation marks, backslashes and so on.
-If your string contains a double quotation mark you can also put a hash between the `r` and the `"` so it doesn't result in a compiler errore.g. `r#"A quote is this symbol ""#;`.
+It is a Unicode string starting with `r"` prefix.
+If your string contains a double quotation mark you can also put one or more hashes around the outer quotes, `r#"A quote is this symbol ""#;`.
 You could even put more hashes if your string contained `#"`, e.g. `r##"`, `"##`.

 ```rust
 let quote = r#"And the man said "the best is yet to come""#;